Skip to Content

 Gaited horse breeds are a niche group of horses bred for their smooth-gaited abilities, which is more comfortable for riders than the jarring motion of trotting or galloping on other breeds.

-When you’re out on the trail, it’s easy to spot a gaited horse.
+When you’re out on the trail, spotting a gaited horse is easy.
 They walk with an incredible cadence, and their strides are perfectly in sync.
-The DMRT3 gene is responsible for this beautiful ambling gait that many people love so much; luckily, breeders carefully select parents based on these natural abilities to produce more horses like them!
+The DMRT3 gene is responsible for this beautiful ambling gait that many people love; luckily, breeders carefully select parents based on these natural abilities to produce more horses like them!

-The DMRT3 gene mutation can be found in many horses worldwide, meaning that various horse breeds may have a few who are gaited, and some horses that don’t have the DMRT3 gene can be trained to travel in a gaited pattern.
+The DMRT3 gene mutation can be found in many horses worldwide, meaning that various horse breeds may have a few gaited horses, and some horses that don’t have the DMRT3 gene can be trained to travel in a gaited pattern.

 But there are only about 30 such types of natural gaiters out there.
 Some of the more popular gaited breeds are the Paso Fino horsesTennessee Walking Horses, and the American Saddlebred horses.